golang-leipzig/golang-leipzig.github.io/content/posts/meetup-30-wrapup.md

 can keep track of the state of the database (which takes only a few bytes) and can use this to validate against the server.

+To learn more about the internals of immudb, please also check out the FOSDEM 2022 talk by Bartłomiej Święcki: [Don't trust us, trust the math behind immudb: How immudb protects safety critical data (with math and cryptography)](https://archive.fosdem.org/2022/schedule/event/safety_dont_trust_us_trust_the_math_behind_immudb/)

 Apart from the tech-talk and discussion, we gave away goodies: A [Zimaboard](https://www.zimaboard.com/), courtesy of [CodeNotary](https://codenotary.com/) and a copy of [Cloud Native